 “Leisure and Lifestyle” provides international students with the opportunity to undertake intensive study on new leisure markets in a short summer format taking place on France’s Nice Riviera Campus.
 Now in its first year, the programme has adapted an experiential learning-by-doing approach that is as unique as it is appropriate to the context of one of the world’s premier tourist attractions in the south of France.
 As a specialist in intercultural communication, I believe that the international learning cohorts that come together for this multi-disciplinary intensive track provide enhanced experience of new lifestyle pursuits, diverse cultural understandings of leisure and the challenges specific to leisure and lifestyle businesses."

-The EDHEC Summer Programme will examine a few mainstream players of the leisure economy, using models based in the region of Nice, Cannes and Monaco as live case studies of the companies and consumers that inhabit the leisure economy.
+The EDHEC learning expedition will examine a few mainstream players of the leisure economy, using models based in the region of Nice, Cannes, and Monaco as live case studies of the companies and consumers that inhabit the leisure economy.
 Three focus courses will combine background literature, in situ learning and a consultancy based evaluation framework to become acquainted with this often neglected part of today’s economy.

 Our teaching methods are aimed to give you the core competencies necessary to compete in a complex and competitive business environment.
 You will learn to deepen your analytical thinking, develop practical skills, and design creative strategies for business success.